MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 In Customer Insights - Journeys, you can effortlessly create custom Power BI reports tailored to your business needs by using Microsoft Fabric capabilities.
 Harness seamless access to data to gain a complete understanding of your campaigns, lead management, market performance, and customer engagement, enabling you to identify new opportunities.

-The integration of Dynamics 365 Customer Insights - Journeys with Microsoft Fabric automatically makes all your marketing data available for analysis in Microsoft Fabric without having to copy data, build extract, transform, and load (ETL) pipelines, or use third-party integration tools.
+Integrating Dynamics 365 Customer Insights - Journeys with Microsoft Fabric automatically makes all your marketing data available for analysis in Microsoft Fabric without having to copy data, build extract, transform, and load (ETL) pipelines, or use third-party integration tools.
 Fabric integration allows you to get direct access to your marketing data storage and effortlessly create custom reports in Power BI (PBI) without the need to export the data.

 Dynamics 365 data doesn’t leave the Dataverse governance boundary.
 As data gets updated, changes are reflected in Microsoft Fabric automatically.
 Dataverse also generates an enterprise-ready Synapse Lakehouse and SQL endpoint for your Dynamics 365 data.
 This makes it easier for data engineers and Database (DB) admins to combine data from multiple sources and build custom analytics with Spark, Python, or SQL.